zimzim62000/PUGXMultiUserBundle/Resources/doc/index.md

 1. Download PUGXMultiUserBundle
 2. Enable the Bundle
+3. Create your UserBundle
-3. Create your Entities
+4. Create your Entities
-4. Configure the FOSUserBundle (PUGXMultiUserBundle params)
+5. Configure the FOSUserBundle (PUGXMultiUserBundle params)
-5. Configure parameters for UserDiscriminator
+6. Configure parameters for UserDiscriminator
-6. Create your controllers
+7. Create your controllers

 ### 1. Download PUGXMultiUserBundle